livecode/livecode-ide/Toolset/resources/supporting_files/property_definitions/PROPERTY_DEFINITIONS_README.md

 ## Property name
-The property name may also contain information about what getter and setter to use for the property in case it shouldn't use the default `revIDEGetPropertyOfObject` and `revIDESetPropertyOfObject`.
+The property name may also contain information about what getter and setter to use for the property in case it shouldn't use the IDE's default method.
 If these are present, they should be separated from the property name by colons, eg `propname:customGetter:customSetter`

 If the custom getters and setters are present, they will be used by the property inspector